PyruzJanbaaz/pyruzjanbaaz/README.md

 ---
 ### 🚀 About Me

-I’m a polyglot Full‑Stack Engineer based in Germany with over 15 years of experience building enterprise‑grade software across banking, insurance, and automotive domains.
-Throughout my career, I’ve worked extensively with modern backend and frontend technologies, delivering secure, scalable, and maintainable systems used in real-world production environments.
+I’m a polyglot Full‑Stack Engineer based in Germany with 15+ years of experience delivering enterprise‑grade software across banking, insurance, and automotive domains.
+I specialize in building secure, scalable, and maintainable backend services using the Java ecosystem — including Spring Boot, Spring Cloud, Spring Data, Spring Security, and Spring Integration.

-My technical background includes deep expertise in the Java ecosystem, particularly the Spring Framework — covering Spring Boot, Spring Cloud, Spring Data, Spring Security, and Spring Integration.
-I’ve designed and implemented microservices architectures, built robust Web APIs, and worked with relational and in-memory databases such as PostgreSQL, MySQL, and Redis.
-On the frontend side, I have hands-on experience developing modern, responsive interfaces using Vue.js (including Vue 3) and other contemporary JavaScript frameworks.

-I’m also experienced in message-driven and distributed systems using Kafka, RabbitMQ, and ActiveMQ, and I’ve integrated these technologies into large-scale enterprise workflows.
-My work often involves containerized environments with Docker and Kubernetes, as well as CI/CD pipelines that ensure smooth, reliable delivery across development stages.
+My work spans microservices architecture, distributed systems, and message‑driven platforms using Kafka, RabbitMQ, and ActiveMQ.
+I have strong experience with relational and in‑memory databases such as PostgreSQL, MySQL, and Redis, and I frequently work with containerized environments using Docker, Kubernetes, and CI/CD pipelines.

-I thrive in multicultural, cross-functional teams and enjoy contributing to Agile environments using the SCRUM framework.
-I’m a detail-oriented and dedicated engineer who values clean architecture, clear abstractions, and building systems that are both practical and future-proof.
-I regularly share insights and lessons learned through technical writing, helping other engineers benefit from real-world experience.
+On the frontend side, I’ve built modern, responsive applications with Vue.js (including Vue 3) and other JavaScript frameworks.
+I thrive in multicultural, cross‑functional teams and enjoy contributing to Agile environments using SCRUM.
+I value clean architecture, clear abstractions, and sharing practical knowledge through technical writing.

 ---